GustikS/learning2plan/README.md

 ### Dataset
 The dataset is automatically generated in the when training the model.
 The below is the old instructions and information.

----

-Firstly, you need to create the training datasets from pymimir by running `datasets/to_jsons.py` which exports them to respective domain JSON files `datasets/jsons/DOMAIN` .
-This preprocessing action is separate and not part of the main `run.py` workflow, as it takes quite some time.

-    cd datasets; python3 to_jsons.py; cd ..

-The dataset folder also contains `datasets/lrnn/*` subdirs that get automatically extracted out of these json files as part of the main workflow, depending on the requested format settings, particularly:
- - `--state_regression` for ADDING the current state distance target as a regression label
- - `--action_regression` for switching between classification/regression of the action targets

-The resulting lrnn training samples will get exported into
- - `--limit` state samples from the JSON file

-split into `*/examples.txt` and `*/queries.txt`, linked together via example ids (rows), in a human-readable format so that you can check them even manually.

----

 ### Domains with handcrafted policies
 The domains with background knowledge (BK) in forms of handcrafted policies so far are